 Mondaine Leather Strap Plain.
 Mondaine Swiss Railway watch strap which is plain without stitching.
-You have a choice of three colours – black, red and white and a choice of sizes – 12mm, 16mm, 18mm, 20mm and 22mm (not all straps are available in all variations).
+You have a choice of two colours – black and red, a choice of sizes – 12mm, 16mm, 18mm, 20mm and 22mm, and two lengths (not all straps are available in all variations).
 Authentic Mondaine Swiss Railway Watch Strap with Mondaine stamped on the inside of the leather strap and embossed on the buckle.

 (Please note that the 18mm mat finish version has been discontinued and is no longer available).

 Fitting your watch strap.
 Hopefully this is self-explanatory and we show you how to change the strap without the use of the springbar removal tool (which you may have noticed, we sell, just in case you prefer to use one).
 It is simple, but a little fiddly, and some patience is required, so allow a little time so as not to rush it.
 You may find a scotch or two helpful, maybe not, but certainly as a reward afterwards.
 Big tip number one!
 Replace one part of the strap at a time, that way, you don’t put the strap on the wrong way round….just sayin….
 Learn from our mistakes!

 First off – get a sharp blade such as a Stanley knife and cut off the old strap where it joins the springbar.

 Get a very small flat-bladed screwdriver and insert it at one end of the springbar between it and the lug or stanchioni holding the bar in place.
 Pull the screwdriver towards the opposite end of the springbar and this should compress it and release it from the hole in the stanchion.
 Voila.
 Pat yourself on the back and take a head high walk round.